 While UMBC does not require specific courses to transfer, there are tasks you can complete prior to transfer that can help shorten your time to graduation.
 Below are general suggestions to help you and your transfer advisor determine the best path to UMBC.

 The Transfer Student Alliance (TSA) is a non-binding benefit program for students intending to complete an associate degree at a Maryland community college prior to transferring to UMBC.
-Benefits include guaranteed admission, guaranteed housing, and guaratneed scholarship.
+Benefits include guaranteed admission, guaranteed housing, and guaranteed scholarship.

-The Admissions Committee recognizes that how your credits from previous institution transfer to UMBC is an important consideration in your college selection process.
+The Admissions Committee recognizes that how your credits from previous institutions transfer to UMBC is an important consideration in your college selection process.
 Use ARTSYS and TES to assist you in estimating how credits earned at other institutions will transfer to UMBC.
 In addition, learn more about the University’s Transfer Credit Policies.

 Review the Academic Pathway for your intended major.
 Please note the Benchmark Requirements listed in the first two years that should be fulfilled prior to transferring for timely degree completion.
 Reminder: you have the option to take a course concurrently as a non-degree seeking student at UMBC during Fall and Spring terms or as a visiting student during the Summer and Winter sessions.